Produce 101 Season 1: Where Are They Now?

 Soyeon joined Unpretty Rapstar 3 before debuting as a soloist.
 She later debuted as the leader of (G)-Idle.
 She was included in a SM Station and voiced a member of League of Legends’ fictional group K/DA.

 Rank 21 – Jung Eunwoo

 Eunwoo debuted in Pristin and its subunit Pristin V. Pristin later disbanded and Eunwoo left Pledis Entertainment.
-Eunwoo will redebut with other Pristin members in November.
+Eunwoo redebuted with Hinapia in November 2019.